 The Mirror-Signal-Maneuver (MSM) approach is useful to remember as it reminds you exactly when to check your mirrors.
 It involves three simple steps: checking your mirrors, signalling and then making the maneuver.

 If you’re moving your vehicle to the left, start by looking in your rear view mirror and then look in your left side mirror.
 Then put on your left signal and carry out the maneuver to the left.

 If you’re moving your vehicle to the right, start by looking in your rear view mirror and then your right side mirror.
 Then put on your right signal and carry out the maneuver to the right.

-Another easy way to remember when to look at mirrors is to use triggers.
+Another easy way to remember when to check at mirrors is to use triggers.
 There are four triggers to remember: